mounir-12/NLU-projects/project2/bert/Readme.md

 python3 bert_model.py
 ```

-After the training is completed, the model will be evaluated on the test set
+After the training is completed, the model will be evaluated on the test set and predictions will be run on the appropriate file.